Benjie56/sponge/README.md

 * If sponges have cleared more than 3 nodes of liquid, they become soggy sponges.
 * Removing a sponge or soggy sponge will turn a 9x9x9 cube of air-like nodes back into air, as long as they are not in the area of another sponge.
 *(Air-like nodes can be removed in protection by removing a sponge outside the protection, they are not meant to be permanent)*

+### Options:
+**Replace air nodes**: boolean, default true
+Causes sponges not to replace air with water blocking airlike nodes.
+Disabling this may cause unusual behaviour with flowing water.

+**Group list**: list, default: water
+List of group names as group1,group2,... (common groups are water, liquid and lava) See "Group list type" (sponge_group_list_type) for the behaviour of this list.

+**Group list type**: multi-choice, default whitelist_source If the groups in the group list should be treated as a whitelist or blacklist for removing liquids.
+The *_source variants will remove all flowing liquids regardless of the list.